 Integrated business planning (IBP) improves the effectiveness of planning processes by aligning and synchronizing an organization across all functions, with the objective of improving financial performance.
 IBP represents a holistic model of the company’s supply chain that does a better job of linking strategic planning with operational planning and financial planning.
 IBP does not discard S&OP – it adds value from the perspective of working to better implement S&OP.

 It is not enough to just visualize any shortages and understand capacity constraints.
 To drive profitability in a complex, constraint-based supply chain, companies need support to make the best decisions from a profit perspective.
 True supply chain optimization (which is based on mathematical optimization) gives an integrated, single view of the supply chain in action, from forecast demand through processing and capacity planning, to milk supply.
 It will enable consideration of all business rules and constraints, and identify the single most profitable plan to meet market demand, solving complex challenges like:

-- When you can’t meet all demand, SCO will let you know what demand should be dropped to maximize profit.
+- When you can’t meet all demand, Supply Chain Optimization will let you know what demand should be dropped to maximize profit.

-- How to balance load over time whilst considering demand, cost, expiry date, supply etc. to optimise profit.
+- How to balance load over time whilst considering demand, cost, expiry date, supply etc. to optimize profit.

 - Identify the optimal product mix in a supply-constrained situation considering demand, capacity, sell price, cost, expiry date etc.